Thank you to all who joined us for Boston’s first Write-In!

 On May 19, 2017, GrubStreet, in partnership with Boston Public Library and Facing History, hosted the city’s first Write-In.

-Much like sit-ins, where people take up public space to protest and make the case for change, the Boston Write-In will bring together people of all backgrounds for an afternoon of writing and storytelling in support of recent immigrants and refugees.
-Sharing stories is a uniquely powerful way to see and feel from different perspectives, to build empathy and connection - and stories from those who have been marginalized and who are under attack are crucially important to ensure safety and dignity for all people.
+Much like sit-ins, where people take up public space to protest and make the case for change, the Boston Write-In brought together people of all backgrounds for an afternoon of writing and storytelling in support of recent immigrants and refugees.

 Partners: Boston Public Library and Facing History and Ourselves

 Co-sponsors: The William Joiner Institute for the Study of War and Social Consequences at UMass Boston, the City of Boston’s Office of Immigrant Advancement and Office of Arts & Culture, WriteBoston, The Drum Literary Magazine and the International Institute of New England

 Program Speakers: Ayanna Pressley, Boston City Councilor-at-Large; Julie Burros, Chief of Arts and Culture for the City of Boston; Eve Bridburg, founder and executive director of GrubStreet; Boyah Farah, a Somali